gap-system/gap/INSTALL.md

 6 Testing the installation
 ==========================

 You are now at a point where you can start GAP for the first time.
-Unix and OS X users should type
+Unix users (including those on OS X) should type

     ./bin/gap.sh